 Genealogical information about my own family and relations is online as are a number of my efforts relating to World War Two in the area:- Index to the Civilian War Dead Roll of Honour (which covers Northumberland, Durham and Yorkshire); North East Diary 1939-1945 (which I co-authored with the late Roy Ripley of Cramlington); When Bombs Fell on Rowlands Gill (which looks at the air raid of May 1st 1942); Rowlands Gill and the North-East 1939-1945 (which covers many aspects of life on the home front) and Wartime Incidents in Allenheads and Allendale.

-My essay Blaydon Council’s Water Supply to the Rowlands Gill Area is already online, as is Eighty Years, the story of Rowlands Gill’s electricity supply; and in the near future I hope to add From Roller Skates to Bingo, the story of Rowlands Gill’s two cinemas; and Telephone Rowlands Gill One, the story of Rowlands Gill’s postal and telephone service.
+Most of my local history essays are now online: Blaydon Council’s Water Supply to the Rowlands Gill Area; Eighty Years, the story of Rowlands Gill’s electricity supply; From Roller Skates to Bingo, the story of Rowlands Gill’s two cinemas; and Telephone Rowlands Gill One, the story of Rowlands Gill’s postal and telephone service.
 I’ve also edited and published my late father’s history of High Spen entitled High Spen and District; this is available as an e-book.

 A series of articles – Our Ancestors, Conceptions, Misconceptions and a Paradox, The Ancestor Paradox Revisited and The Ancestor Paradox Yet Again – is also now available, as is Where There’s A Will… an article about the trouble that wills have caused in my family.
 This topic is also addressed in great detail in my paper, Greendikes – A tale of forgery and greed, which is available in PDF format (921 Kb).